Caring Together is fighting ovarian cancer "one step at a time.” 2015 marked the fourteenth

-anniversary of the Teal Ribbon Run!
-Much-loved survivor and race founder Deb Cullinan began the run/walk in 2002 with the hope that the run would raise money to support research efforts toward a cure for ovarian cancer.
-In the very first year of the run, $20,000 was raised, and to date, the Teal Ribbon Run has raised almost a million dollars!
-This year alone, the run raised more than $105,000 to support research for a cure, local projects such as the Survivors Teaching Students program, and awareness and educational activities.
-Together we support the ovarian cancer survivors in the Capital Region with meetings each 2nd Wednesday of the month from 6:30 to 8:00 pm.at Hope Club on 1 Penny Lane in Latham, New York.
-Each year, new teams join the cause raising that number this year to more than 60 teams.
-Each group has been touched by ovarian cancer prompting them to walk or run in support of ovarian cancer awareness and to raise funds for research and outreach.
-The love and support from teams consisting of family, friends, co-workers, colleagues, doctors and nurses was evident throughout the event.
+anniversary of the Teal Ribbon Run/Walk and our largest one yet!
+Much-loved survivor and race founder Deb Cullinan began the run/walk in 2002 with the hope that the event would raise money to support research efforts toward a cure for ovarian cancer.
+In the initial year, $20,000 was raised, and to date, the Teal Ribbon Run/Walk has raised well over a million dollars!
+In 2015, the event yielded over $125,000 to support research for a cure, local projects such as the Survivors Teaching Students Program®, and other awareness and educational activities.

+The event is supported by over 100 loyal volunteers, many of whom have been with the run/walk since the beginning.
+Over 1800 walkers and runners gathered on a cloudy overcast September day hoping to out-run the raindrops.
+Fortunately, our Teal Angels were looking out for us and the sun peaked through the clouds at the start and the rain held off until the last of the volunteers left.
+Each year, new groups join the cause increasing the number of teams.
+This year we welcomed student athletes and staff from Columbia High School whose numbers reached 300 strong.
+Each team has been touched by ovarian cancer prompting them to walk or run in support of ovarian cancer awareness and to raise funds for research and outreach.
+The love and support of family, friends, co-workers, colleagues, doctors and nurses was evident throughout the event.

 Lynne Cohen Foundation for Ovarian Cancer Research (LCFOCR)

-Some of the 2014 Run/Walk Awards
+Some of the 2015 Run/Walk Awards

 Female Overall Results

 Matthew Flint (Queensbury, NY) 16:07

 Stephen Siebrecht (Delmar, NY) 17:49